Date(s) - Monday, June 7, 2021

-- The proposal was approved by the BTU Executive Board on April 8, 2021.
+- It was approved by the BTU Executive Board on April 8, 2021.

-- The amendment would be voted on at the BTU General Membership Meeting on June 7.
+- The amendment will be voted on at the BTU General Membership Meeting on June 7, 2021.

-- In order to be amended, the threshold would be a ⅔ vote of the members present of each chapter, as established by the BTU Constitution.
+- In order to pass, the amendment must be approved by a vote of two-thirds of the members of each chapter present at the BTU General Membership Meeting, as required by the BTU Constitution.

-- A proposed amendment shall be published in an official publication of both Chapters at least fifteen (15) days prior to the meeting at which it is to be considered and shall be sent to each member.
+- A proposed amendment shall be published in an official publication of both Chapters at least fifteen (15) days prior to the meeting at which it is to be considered and shall be sent to each member by email.

-How will Members Vote Live at the June 7th General Membership Meeting?
+How do members attend the June 7 General Membership Meeting?

-- Members will vote live at the General Membership Meeting
+How will members vote at the June 7 General Membership Meeting?

-- The amendment needs 2/3 yes votes from both chapters to pass.
+- Needs 2/3 yes votes from both chapters to pass

 Contact your field representative for more information.